Menu

 CME Objectives:

-Instructor: Rex McGehee, MD, FABP specializes in child adolescent and adult psychoanalysis.
+Instructor Bio: Rex McGehee, MD, FABP specializes in child adolescent and adult psychoanalysis.
 He is a Training and Supervising Psychoanalyst of the Denver Institute for Psychoanalysis and member of the Denver Psychoanalytic Society.
-This will be his 11th session teaching the PTP Graduate Seminar.
+This will be his 12th session teaching the PTP Graduate Seminar.

 REGISTRATION DETAILS